Work-based learning information for industry and employers

 In thinking about what type of provider an industry may wish to work with, it’s important to consider what those providers offer.
 For example:

-- Do you need a provider who will focus on specific groups of learners?
+• Do you need a provider that will focus on specific groups of learners?

-- Do you need a provider who will offer niche provision or a range of provision for a broader sector?
+• Do you need a provider that will offer niche provision or a range of provision for a broader sector?

 More information